 There’s another reason for telling the history accurately.
 There are people embedded in the history who have descendants and who have life stories that should be told truthfully.
 We can’t presume to possess the authority to be the voice of social justice if it means being unjust toward others or their memories in the way we go about that.

-One area where the article came up short in its exhaustive expose of the racist proclivities of public officials, Confederate soldiers, and common citizens was in not revealing to its readers the role the news media played in promoting those activities and in propagating what historians know as the “Lost Cause” narrative and tying it to the monument.
+One area where the article came up short in its exhaustive expose of the racist proclivities of public officials, Confederate soldiers, and common citizens was in not revealing to its readers the role the news media played in promoting those activities and in propagating what some historians know as the “Lost Cause” narrative and tying it to the monument.
 But the news media itself was the mouthpiece for those racist policies, and the narrative that it today says inspired those policies.

 Why is that important?
 Because the newspapers were right there for it all and they had a primary record of the events as they unfolded.
-Rather than rely substantially on the assumptions of others about the origins of the statue, it could have looked back in its own archives and in the archives of the other newspapers of the time.
+Rather than rely substantially on the assumptions of others about the origins of the statue, it could have looked back to its own archives and in the archives of the other newspapers of the time.
 They could have gone to the primary sources and placed the entire story in its full and accurate context.
 But they didn’t.
 They had a unique insight into the events of the time, but they didn’t refer to it.

 For instance, the June 29, 2020 News Journal article tied the timing of Confederate veteran commemorations at Pensacola’s Confederate monument to the Pensacola city government’s passage of a 1905 ordinance that segregated the city’s public transit system, including its streetcars.
 The News Journal wrote, “In the 20 years after the monument was installed...Pensacola passed an ordinance segregating its public transit system in 1905.”
 The article continued, “All the while commemorations of Confederate veterans were held at the monument.”